 Search for the Marine BIG 5!
 As we look out for whales, dolphins, sharks, seals and penguins!
 AND we take a journey into the underwater world of the bay without leaving the boat, using drop cameras.

 Learn about the unique ecosystems and reasons behind the mega-fauna’s biodiversity in the area over breakfast whilst one of our marine biologists explains why this area is so unique and special, the research projects you are going to be involved with during the days expedition, and some information on the animals we may come across during our expedition.

-9:00 – Start the day with a full English breakfast and coffee.
-Morning Briefing – Listen to an informative presentation by Cape RADD biologists on the biodiversity research you will be contributing to and the amazing marine BIG 5 of False Bay
+9:30 – Morning Briefing – Listen to an informative presentation by Cape RADD biologists on the biodiversity & research you will be contributing to and the amazing marine BIG 5 of False Bay

-10:15– Depart from Simon’s Town jetty for the research expedition trip
+10:00– Depart from Simon’s Town for the research expedition trip

-13:00 – Arrive back from sea to the Simon’s Town jetty.
-Debrief of the day’s activity, final questions and certificate hand out.
+13:00 – Arrive back from sea to the Simon’s Town harbor.
+Debrief of the day’s activity and farewells.